-Strategic visualization enabled by visual facilitation helps people investigate ideas, communicate visions, and take action.
+Strategic visualization helps people investigate ideas, communicate visions, and take action.

 Visualization processes guide group revelation, unify visions, and draw stories together.